Work Zone Mobility and Safety Program

 North Carolina Department of Transportation

-The North Carolina Department of Transportation (NCDOT) is in the midst of a $125 million project to widen seven miles of heavily traveled I-85 in Charlotte from four lanes to eight.
-The design-build project, which began in the fall of 2011 and is scheduled to be completed in the fall of 2013, includes construction of two diverging diamond interchanges (DDIs) and associated "superstreet" improvements for interchanges with two major roadways.
-Due to the high volume of daily traffic traveling through the project area NCDOT was concerned about maintenance of traffic during construction and impacts to motorists.
-The project team has focused on preserving the safety of motorists, minimizing impacts to traffic operations while providing necessary access for construction equipment, and promoting an efficient construction process.
 To maintain traffic at its normal pattern during construction of the DDIs, the contractors used temporary pavement and wedging to maintain ramp ties.
-Once the DDIs are complete a short road closure will be required to shift traffic to the new pattern.
+Once the DDIs were completed a short road closure was required to shift traffic to the new pattern.
 To minimize the impacts of moving materials and equipment, the project team installed a temporary access bridge over I-85 with ramps to the median allowing access to the construction site and ease of access to the construction area by emergency-services personnel for incident response.
-Phase 1 of the project involves building new lanes on the median side; the temporary access bridge and median ramps are located near the center of the project so construction vehicles do not have to enter traffic to access the median area.
-Phase 2 of the project includes mainline construction; northbound and southbound traffic will be placed on the newly constructed median lanes while construction progresses on the outer portions of I-85.
-During Phase 2, the median access ramp will be removed, but the temporary bridge will remain to provide construction access to the northbound lanes, while southbound access will be made directly from the material staging yard.
-As a result of these innovative maintenance of traffic strategies, there has been limited impact to the approximately 140,000 vehicles travelling through the work area each day.
+Phase 1 of the project involved building new lanes on the median side; the temporary access bridge and median ramps were located near the center of the project so construction vehicles did have to enter traffic to access the median area.
+Phase 2 of the project included mainline construction; northbound and southbound traffic was placed on the newly constructed median lanes while construction progressed on the outer portions of I-85.
+During Phase 2, the median access ramp was removed, but the temporary bridge remained to provide construction access to the northbound lanes, while southbound access was made directly from the material staging yard.
+As a result of these innovative maintenance of traffic strategies, there was limited impact to the approximately 140,000 vehicles traveling through the work area each day.

 Pennsylvania Department of Transportation